-Freshteam is an applicant tracking system that covers every blade of grass on the hiring field.
+Freshteam is super smart HR software that covers every blade of grass on the hiring field.
 From encouraging engagement with candidates to allowing closer collaboration with those in charge of making recruitment decisions, FreshTeam has it all.

-Although on the slightly more pricey side, Gusto attempts to bring payroll, benefits and HR into one convenient package.
+Gusto brings payroll, benefits and HR into one convenient package.
 It aims to do this by keeping the whole process in sync.
-As a result, Gusto is ideal for small companies who want to track everything easily.
+As a result, Gusto is ideal for small businesses who want to track everything easily.

 6. Zoho People

-As the name suggests, OnPay is a payroll resource that is targeted specifically at startups and smaller sized businesses.
+As the name suggests, OnPay is a payroll resource that is targeted specifically at startups and smaller-sized businesses.
 Key features include automated tax filings and payments that the firm guarantees will be made on time and in compliance with legislation.

 On the surface, BizMerlinHR is another all-encompassing management tool that offers a variety of HR solutions.
-Instead of building everything themselves, though, they’ve secured key partnerships to integrate the likes of JIRA, QuickBooks and Salesforce into their software, allowing for a far greater degree of choice and flexibility.
+Instead of building everything themselves, though, they’ve secured key partnerships to integrate the likes of Jira, QuickBooks and Salesforce into their software, allowing for a far greater degree of choice and flexibility.

 Zenefits is an HCM software resource that also collaborates heavily with other businesses, allowing you to cherry-pick the services of hundreds of providers through an easy-to-use interface.
 The idea is that you can build an HR capability that is completely tailored to your own needs while having access to it through a variety of apps and integrations.